-An article published in Psychology Today on loneliness recently brought up an interesting truth about isolation.
+An article published in Psychology Today on loneliness brings up an interesting truth about isolation.
 The more isolated people are, the more their brains go into fight or flight mode, making them feel unsafe in social situations.
 That means that isolation actually breeds social anxiety without us realizing it.

-Social anxiety, or social phobia, refers to “the fear of social situations that involve interaction with other people.”
+What is social anxiety?
+Social anxiety or social phobia refers to “the fear of social situations that involve interaction with other people.”

 Social anxiety can encroach on someone slowly if they spend a lot of time alone.
-It’s not as if someone mails you a letter that says, “congratulations! you’ve got social anxiety!” it’s much more subtle than that, and frankly it’s not something that we ever expect to happen.
+It’s not as if someone mails you a letter that says, “congratulations! you’ve got social anxiety disorder!” it’s much more subtle than that, and frankly it’s not something that we ever expect to happen.

+If you’re wondering, ‘do I have social anxiety?’
+Here are some of the social anxiety symptoms.
 Avoiding hanging out with people is a tendency of social anxiety.
-Being too busy is often something we convince ourselves of because of an underlying social anxiety.
+Being too busy is often something we convince ourselves of because of underlying social anxiety.
 We often give ourselves extra things to do to make it seem as if we don’t have any time to just rest and relax, leaving us closed off to the possibility of vulnerable, unpredictable situations with others.

 Social media has created more isolation than ever before in our society, which in turn has created more social anxiety.
 We aren’t having deep, open conversations nearly as often and it’s affecting our brains and our nerves.
 Make an effort to limit your electronic time in little ways, like make a Facetime call instead of texting.
 If you want to catch up with someone, drive to a middle point and chat over coffee.

-Don’t turn to drugs or booze to calm your nerves, they won’t make the anxiety go away and will definitely create even more issues down the road.
+It’s important not to push these feelings down, or fall too deeply into them.
 Face your anxious thoughts and give them the time and attention they need in order to work through them.
 Turn your thoughts towards a better and more fun outcome instead of thinking about what could go wrong.
 Each time you feel anxious, notice it and then override it with an affirmation like, “I’m fine and this is fun.”